 Sander Van Dijk is a heavy-weight in the motion design world.
 The precision he brings to motion design is unparalleled, and you'll quickly come to see why.

 Expect to spend more than 20 hours a week when you're looking to complete your lessons and assignments.
 There will also be tons of content and extra little goodies to dig through.
 This may sound like a lot, but if you're a serious motion designer you'll understand the investment you're making.

-The course is 9 weeks long including orientation week, catchup week, and extended critique.
+The course is 9 weeks long including orientation week, catch-up weeks, and extended critique.
 In total you will spend over 180 hours learning and working in Advanced Motion Methods.

 Examples of Advanced Motion Methods Work

 Jacob Richardson's final project for Advanced Motion Methods is a great example for what you'll be able to do after this course.
-Time to gets jealous...
+Time to get jealous...

 Kenza Kadmiry Lays Out a Road-Map